 Professor and author Allen Downey had a similar experience in September 2018 explaining that his “Blogger account had been suspended for violating terms of service, but I got no information about what terms I had violated.“

 Allen’s resulting action was this: “I have moved Probably Overthinking It to a site I control, hosted by a company I pay, a company that has provided consistently excellent customer service.
 Lesson learned.“

 Most blogs may not be affected by this but it’s essential to know that you don’t have full control.
 You don’t want to risk being in a similar situation.
 Losing many years of your work without a warning or an option to back it up.

-Open-source blog platform such as WordPress gives you full ownership of your blog and your content.
+Open-source blog platform such as WordPress gives you full ownership of your site and your content.

 Blogger vs WordPress for making money

 How do you monetize your WordPress site?
 WordPress is the king when it comes to making money with your blog.
 You are entirely free to use any monetization strategy that you want.
 You can even use Google Adsense on WordPress.

 On Blogger, you rely more on Google’s integration with Google Adsense which is their advertising platform.

 Design, features, appearance and flexibility

 WordPress.org allows you to build anything you can imagine.
 The open-source community behind WordPress provides many of the unique benefits and advantages of the platform.

-WordPress will save you weeks of time and lots of money.
+WordPress will save you weeks and lots of money.
 You won’t need to design or build any feature or functionality from scratch.

 Most of them are free.
 All this without needing to know how to code.
 There is also a vibrant ecosystem of premium themes and plugins.

 Blogger platform hasn’t seen any development from Google for a while.
 The user interface and usability look outdated compared to some of the best blogging platforms.

 The plugin and theme options are severely lacking too.
 This fact makes Blogger not the best choice when it comes to long-term sustainability.